 This hike is challenging, muddy, and not necessarily the best waterfall on the island, but you will feel like Indiana Jones on this trail.
 The plant life is very diverse, and the trail constantly changes.

-One second, you are surrounded by green pine trees, then the next thing you know, the sun becomes blocked by thick, mangled bushes.
+One second, you are surrounded by green pine trees, and then the next thing you know, the sun becomes blocked by thick, mangled bushes.
 The trail is both a fairytale and a nightmare.

 Noah’s take: There is no clear parking for this trail.
 Try parking at Lāʻie Park or Hukilau Beach Park.
-Make sure you also get a permit to hike this trail
+Make sure you also get a permit to hike this trail.

 To access the trail, you have to take a dirt road past old farms and random construction sites.
 It almost seems like you shouldn’t be there, but don’t let it deter you!
 You will eventually find a yellow gate where the true trail starts.